LEMS Export

 <!-- ════════════════════════════════════════════════════════════════

-Simulation — target the component instance directly.
+Simulation — target the network (all-backend compatible)

 ════════════════════════════════════════════════════════════════ -->

-<Simulation id="sim_JansenRit" length="1000.0ms" step="0.01220703125ms" target="JansenRit_inst">
+<Simulation id="sim_Generic2dOscillator" length="1000.0ms" step="0.01220703125ms" target="net">

-<OutputFile id="of1" fileName="results/JansenRit.dat">
+<OutputFile id="of1" fileName="results/Generic2dOscillator.dat">

 </OutputFile>